ArneBachmann/sos/docs/TUTORIAL.md

 [EXIT]
 ```

-Which shows that the existing `echo Compiling` was augmented by the modified version from the other branch:
+Which shows that the existing `echo Compiling` was augmented by the modified version `echo Compiling...` from the other branch.